Federal Communications Bar Association

 CLE Credits Available: Y

 As a former Surface Warfare Officer in the United States Navy, John "Jay" Jurata is no stranger to keeping his cool in face of pivotal conflicts.
-This has served him well in his career as an antitrust trial attorney that has spanned nearly two decades.
-He has represented some of the biggest names in the technology industry, including Microsoft, Sharp, LG, Panasonic and Fujifilm.
+This has served him well in his career as an antitrust trial attorney that has spanned more than two decades.
+He has represented some of the biggest names in the technology industry, including Microsoft, Sonos, Sharp, LG and Panasonic.

 Other recent successes include representing Sharp Corporation in a standards-essential patent licensing arbitration against InterDigital Corporation that sought $390 million in damages, a dismissal of a suit regarding a standards-essential patent dispute against iBiquity and later that year a trial victory for the client on the same issue.